WolfgangSpahn/edu-world-model/CONSTITUTION.md

 Each feature must include an “Out-of-Scope” list and a “Deletion Plan” for dead code.

+### IX.
+Avoid implicit changes

+Use explicit changes like result = function(input) instead of mutating input.

 ## Development Workflow

 ### Quality Gates